Withamsam/Obsidian-Notes/03 - Content/Nmap.md

 ### TCP SYN Scan
 - `sS`
 - Default choice by nmap if we **do have sudo**.
-- After getting the SYN,ACK back from the port sends a RST and never finishes the handshake.
+- After getting the SYN-ACK back from the port sends a RST and never finishes the handshake.
 - Less likely to be logged as the full connection is never made.

 ### UDP Scan